bjorg/EventBusSample/ReadMe.md

 * [ ] Add JWT authorizer for WebSocket connection
 * [ ] Add "Send" action to send a CloudWatch event

+## Types of communication
+* Send message to a specific WebSocket
+* Send message to all WebSocket connections belonging a certain user
+* Send message to all WebSocket connections for the application

 ## Sample WebSocket Actions

 ### Announce client